aimeos/aimeos-docs/src/frontend/jsonapi/basket-products.md

 http://localhost:8000/jsonapi/basket?id=default&related=product&relatedid=0
 ```

-you can change the quanity of the product in the basket:
+you can change the quantity of the product in the basket:

 quantity
 : Amount of products that should be bought